 - A-E Honor Roll-This award is given every 9 weeks to any student who received ALL A's in both academic classes and encore classes as well as ALL E's in behavior.
-For the full school year award, the student must earn the A-E honor roll for all four grading periods. - A-B (E-S) Honor Roll-This award is given every 9 weeks to any student who received ALL A's or B's in both academic classes and encore classes as well as

-- ALL E's or S's in behavior.
-For the full school year award, the student must earn the A-B (E-S) honor roll for all four grading periods. - Soaring Hawk-This award is given to one student for each 9 weeks who has shown the most improvement.
+For the full school year award, the student must earn the A-E honor roll for all four grading periods. - A-B (E-S) Honor Roll-This award is given every 9 weeks to any student who received ALL A's or B's in both academic classes and encore classes as well as ALL E's or S's in behavior.
+For the full school year award, the student must earn the A-B (E-S) honor roll for all four grading periods. - Perfect Attendance-This award is given every 9 weeks to any student who does not miss a day of school.
+Tardies and early checkouts will negatively affect student eligibility for perfect attendance.
+A student can have no more than three total tardies or early dismissals (without doctor's notes) per nine weeks.
+For the full school year perfect attendance award, the student must earn the perfect attendance award for all four grading periods (this allows a cumulative maximum of 12 unexcused tardies or early dismissals for the full year). - Soaring Hawk-This award is given to one student for each 9 weeks who has shown the most improvement.
 This student may have made great gains in their behavior or possibly an area of academics.
 This award is chosen based on teacher discretion.
 At the end of the school year, the Soaring Hawk award winners from each of the four grading periods will be recognized. - Hawkeye-This award is given to one student for each 9 weeks who has been the best "all around student".
 This student may be chosen for going out of their way to help a fellow classmate feel welcomed or cared for.
 This student is always doing their best work and is kind to others.
 This award is chosen based on teacher discretion.
 At the end of the school year, the Hawkeye award winners from each of the four grading periods will be recognized. - Character Counts: This award is given every 9 weeks for one of the pillars listed below.
 Awards are based on teacher discretion.
-All Character Counts recipients who received an award throughout the year are recognized at the end of the year awards. - Responsibility-This award is given to two students from each class who show the character trait of responsibility. - Respect- This award is given to two students from each class who show the character trait of respect. - Caring- This award is given to two students from each class who show the character trait of caring. - o Trustworthiness- This award is given to two students from each class who show the character trait of trustworthiness.
+All Character Counts recipients who received an award throughout the year are recognized at the end of the year awards. - Responsibility-This award is given to two students from each class who show the character trait of responsibility. - Respect- This award is given to two students from each class who show the character trait of respect. - Caring- This award is given to two students from each class who show the character trait of caring. - Trustworthiness- This award is given to two students from each class who show the character trait of trustworthiness.